Sir Thomas Hardy, 1st Baronet: Mediterranean and West Indies Campaign

 In July 1802, Hardy was appointed to the fifth-rate HMS Amphion which after taking the new British ambassador to Lisbon, returned to Portsmouth.
 Nelson was in Portsmouth, as he was due to hoist his flag in the first-rate HMS Victory in May 1803, but on finding the ship not ready for him, transferred his flag to the Amphion and set sail for the Mediterranean.
 Nelson and Hardy finally transferred to Victory off Toulon on 31 July 1803.
 Nelson's fleet continued to blockade Toulon until April 1805, when the French escaped and were pursued to the West Indies and back.
-After a brief stop at Spithead between 20 August and 14 September 1805, they set sail for Cadiz arriving on 29 September 1805.
+After a brief stop at Spithead between 20 August and 14 September 1805, they set sail for Cádiz arriving on 29 September 1805.
 George Murray, Nelson's captain of the fleet, was obliged to remain in England and Hardy unofficially replaced him in addition to serving as flag captain.